-For example, think about foot-traffic sensors for stores—if GAP wanted to install sensors in all their stores they’d have to receive a batch of devices from a manufacturer, a batch of SIM cards from a carrier, install the SIMS, and then ship them back out to stores.
+For example, think about foot-traffic sensors for stores—if Gap wanted to install sensors in all their stores, they’d have to receive a batch of devices from a manufacturer, a batch of SIM cards from a carrier, install the SIM cards, and then ship them back out to stores.

-With 5G stores can and will want to connect 10X more sensors, but without eSIMs, that deployment will be nightmarish.
+With 5G-equipped stores, stadiums, and public transit systems, we can and will want to connect 10 times more devices.
+But, without eSIMs, that deployment will be nightmarish.
 Making any changes also becomes exponentially large in terms of cost and time.
-With eSIMs on the other hand, the manufacturer would embed the eSIM into the device, ship it directly to the stores, and plans can be provisioned remotely.
-If GAP ever wanted to change their connectivity provider they could do it from a dashboard.
+With eSIM, on the other hand, the manufacturer would embed the eSIM into the device, ship it directly to the stores, and plans can be provisioned remotely.
+If Gap ever wanted to change their connectivity provider, they could do it from a dashboard.

 It’s the same thing for consumers as well.
-Imagine having to replace SIMs in dozens of devices like the one in the dash of the car, the SIM in that wire-free camera on the roof, or the ten iPhones, and tablets that a family has spread out all over the house.
+Imagine having to replace SIMs in dozens of devices like the one in the dash of the car, the SIM in that wire-free camera on the roof, and the iPhones and tablets that a family has spread out all over the house.

 In today’s digital world, physical SIM cards are becoming obsolete.
 While 5G vanguards the connectivity revolution, eSIMs will digitize that connectivity and spark new ecosystems of connected devices and services that will transform the way we live and work, similar to how the internet digitized and democratized retail.